 Public water and sewer mains will be extended into the site from existing infrastructure in Viewcrest Road to serve Lots 1-36.
-Lot 37 will make direct connection with private utility services to the existing public infrastructure in Sea Pines Road.
+Lot 37 will make a direct connection with private utility services to the existing public infrastructure in Sea Pines Road.
 Lot 38 will make direct connection with private utility services to the existing public infrastructure in Viewcrest Road.
 Due to site topography, some of the lower lots along the East Road will require private sewer pumps to push sewage up to the proposed mains, which will then gravity flow to Viewcrest.
 No new water or sewer infrastructure is proposed or necessary along Viewcrest Road.
 New fire hydrants will be installed throughout the project along both new public roads.
 Runoff from the completed project will be generated from the new roads, sidewalks, driveways, building roofs and other impervious surfaces incidental to single family development.
 This runoff will be captured in an engineered storm water management system, via downspouts and roof drains, roadside curbs and gutters and other similar features.
 This runoff will be routed through piped conveyance systems to three discharge points.
 Runoff from the northern portion of the site will be routed to a treatment module near the project entry road, then to a detention vault located along Viewcrest Road, then will tie into the existing City stormwater conveyance pipes in Viewcrest Road.
-The proposed pedestrian improvement along Viewcrest Road will be constructed with pervious materials and runoff from this improvement will infiltrate into the surrounding soils.
+The proposed pedestrian improvement along Viewcrest Road will be constructed with pervious materials and runoff from this improvement will infiltrate into the surrounding soil.
 Runoff from a small section of the internal road will be routed to a treatment module and then to a level spreader discharging above grade of the buffer of Wetland B (designed to maintain the hydrology of this wetland).
-Runoff from the southern portion of the site will be routed to a treatment module and then via a piped conveyance through the site to the east to connect to the existing storm drainage system in Sea Pines Road.
-This system discharges to the Bay from an existing outfall.
-This design represents a change in overall storm design eliminating the prior proposed outfall system on site.
-As a result, the project will have no impact within the shoreline buffer on-site.
-See the attached Preliminary Storm Water Site Plan for additional details; See Exhibit F.
+Runoff from the southern portion of the site will be routed to a treatment module and then via a surface mounted piped conveyance following existing contours towards the beach along Chuckanut Bay.
+This conveyance pipe will connect to a 20' dispersion tee situated on a level rocky area directly above the High Tide Line (HTL) of the Bay.
+The pipe and dispersion tee will be installed above grade with anchors, limiting the need for clearing and grading and will avoid all significant tree removal.
+Sandstone rocks and vegetation will be installed around the dispersion tee to screen it from view and reduce aesthetic impacts from the Bay.
+This system constitutes a direct discharge to the Bay and is proposed as a public storm system.
+See the attached Preliminary Storm Water Site Plan for additional details; See Exhibit A and F. "Before and After" outfall renderings have been prepared to reflect the aesthetic impact of this design; See new Exhibit W.

-As designed, the project will limit impacts to sensitive areas on the site and reduce clearing, grading and impervious surfaces.
+As designed, the project will limit impacts to sensitive areas on the site and reduce clearing, grading, and impervious surfaces.
 No impacts are proposed to wetlands or their buffers, with the exception of a potential small encroachment along the outer edge of the buffer of Wetland B for the proposed trail.
 This encroachment is nominal, and the trail should be constructed to avoid any significant vegetation removal or impacts.
 Each lot will have a building envelope outside of geohazards, and several variances are requested to reduce infrastructure requirements, contributing to less geohazard impacts overall from the project.
-The entire 200' shoreline buffer will be placed in two permanent Open Space tracts for preservation with no impacts proposed in this area.
+The entire 200' shoreline buffer will be placed in two permanent Open Space tracts for preservation with no impacts proposed in this area, except for the proposed storm conveyance pipe and outfall.
 After development the project will retain approximately 80% of the existing site vegetation.